erlendve/qcl-syntax-sublime/README.md

 - Generate StrAppend snippet by writing "stra" and pressing tab (to autocomplete)
 - Supports highlighting of a lot of common QCL specific functions like: obj->Contains, obj->FramedBy etc.

-Here is an example screenshot of some qcl code with additional html in '' strings:
+Here is a screenshot of some qcl code, notice the html in single quoted strings:
 ![ss of sublime with qcl and html code](/sublimescreenshot.jpg)